nanoqsh/json_lang/README.md

 Do you want to program in JSON?
 This simple executor allows you to do that.

 ### Constuctions
 The instruction block is an JSON array.
 It can list instructions that will be performed sequentially.
 The last operation is the result of the block expression.
+If the block is empty, then the result is `undefined`.
 ```json
 []
 ```